 Endodontics in Oshawa, ON

-Most dentists send their patients to a specialist in endodontics, called an endodontist if they need root canals.
-However, some general dentists have the training to do root canals like our dentists at Conlin Dentistry.
+Most dentists send their patients to a specialist in endodontics, called an endodontist near you if they need root canals.
+However, some general dentists have the training to do root canals like our Oshawa dentist at Conlin Dentistry.
 Root canals are one of the most common procedures that our dentists perform within this specialty.

 What Happens During a Root Canal?